Coupled Climate Dynamics

 Theory & Modeling: Theoretical and numerical models for how climate responds to forcing across different temporal and spatial scales.
 General Circulation Models with idealized configurations.

 Statistics & Data Science: Forward (stochastic) and inverse (bayesian) models linking physical process to measurable quantities (proxy records).

 Questions: What determines the frequency of occurrence of regional temperature extremes heat waves?
-What is the probability of extreme global climate change?
-What is the role of the tails of climate change distributions in setting the social cost of carbon?
+What is the role of extremes in setting the cost of carbon?

 Funding: University of Illinois Giess College of Business and School of Earth Society and Environment (SESE).